jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 ---
+layout: post
 title: Transaction Isolation
-layout: post
-categories:
+categories: [database, concurrency]
-- Database
-- Concurrency
 ---

 **Transaction** is an abstraction used to emulate atomic execution of set of commands, and how well it